NavehVH/AutoKeyBot/README.md

 </p>

 ### Script Bot Mode
-Write and compile your own custom code using the provided **Botting API**, allowing for more flexible and high-performance behavior based on game data.
+Write and compile your own custom code using the provided **Botting API** I've built, allowing for more flexible and high-performance behavior based on game data.

 ### Regular Bot Mode
 Configure how the player behaves in response to in-game events using an intuitive UI with built-in features.